Year 6 2024 - 2025

 Have a great weekend!

-Mr Newman ?
+Mr Newman 😊

-Weekly round up- 15th September 2023
+Weekly round up- 13.09.24

 As their teacher, I cherished the opportunity to get to know each and every child this week and I feel we have now bonded as a team to take on the demands expected this year.

 The activities gave the children an opportunity to experience something new and challenged them to step out of their comfort zone.
-Their determination and willingness to give everything a go was fantastic to see and their respect towards the staff at Min-y-Don could not be faulted.
+Their determination and willingness to give everything a go was fantastic to see and their respect towards the staff at Min y Don could not be faulted.
 Year Six- you have made me incredibly proud and if you continue with the same attitude, this year will be a success!

-If you would like to see what we have been up to, check out the school’s Twitter page to see our awesome adventure.
+If you would like to see what we have been up to, check out the school’s Twitter (X) page to see our awesome adventure.
 What an excellent way to start the year!

 Best wishes,